Experience the Koko Head Trail on the east side of Oahu, Hawaii

 The climb starts Over 1048 steps to the top of the Koko Head Crater.
 This is definitely an endurance type of hike all uphill and on railroad ties.
 Once on top you’ll get spectacular views of the areas below including Sandy Beach, Hanauma, and the south shore area.
 Best times to do this hike is early morning or late afternoon when it is cooler in this exposed area.

-Trail begins at the baseball field parking lot with signs to trailhead start.
+The trail for Koko Head begins at the baseball field parking lot with signs to trailhead start.
 The trail begins at an easy sloping climb and then starts to get challenging after the first few hundred steps.

 Starting area of Koko Head trail

-Details to hiking the trail
+Details and tips to hiking the trail

 There is no shade so come prepared